-- A35 This was further confirmed by our review of a selected sample of six annual reports for FTSE 100 entities.17 Two out of the six annual reports referred to the guidance in IFRS 11 on 'other facts and circumstances' when determining the classification of their joint arrangements.
+- b.
+To identify whether, despite the legal form and contractual terms suggesting that a joint arrangement may be a joint venture, other facts and circumstances may indicate that the arrangement is in fact a joint operation. - A35 This was further confirmed by our review of a selected sample of six annual reports for FTSE 100 entities.19 Two out of the six annual reports referred to the guidance in IFRS 11 on 'other facts and circumstances' when determining the classification of their joint arrangements.
 One of these companies also referred to the evaluation of particular facts and circumstances derived from their own contractual relationships with other entities. - A36 We have received mixed feedback from stakeholders on the extent to which applying IFRS 11 paragraphs B29-B32 enables an investor to determine the classification of a joint arrangement based on other facts and circumstances.
 Some stakeholders find the guidance in IFRS 11 paragraphs B29 B31 sufficient, but others observe that it does not clearly address the principles behind the assessment of 'other facts and circumstances'.
-This has led them to seek additional explanatory material from different sources18. - A37 We therefore recommend that the guidance in IFRS 11 paragraphs B31-B32 is supplemented with principles derived from the March 2015 IFRIC Update on the assessment of other facts and circumstances.
-These principles are: - a) That the purpose of the assessment of other facts and circumstances is to determine whether those other facts and circumstances create enforceable rights to the assets and enforceable obligations for the liabilities relating to the joint arrangement. - b) That the consideration of other facts and circumstances is not a test of whether each party to the joint arrangement is closely or fully involved with the operation of the separate vehicle, but is instead a test of whether other facts and circumstances override the rights and obligations conferred upon the party by the legal form of the separate vehicle. - c) That judgement is required and no single factor is a determinant of whether other facts and circumstances could create enforceable rights to assets and obligations to liabilities. - A38 We recommend that where supplementary material is added to IFRS 11 on other facts and circumstances it should be principles-based so that the application of IFRS 11 continues to require the use of judgement since, if accounting standards become more prescriptive and detailed, applying them to the specific features associated with complex joint arrangements is less likely to provide a faithful representation.
+This has led them to seek additional explanatory material from different sources20. - A37 We therefore recommend that the guidance in paragraphs IFRS 11 B31-B32 is supplemented with the explanatory material issued by the IFRS Interpretations Committee in March 2015 covering: - a. what the objective should be in the assessment of 'other facts and circumstances'; and - b. how and why particular facts and circumstances create rights and obligations - A38 We recommend that where supplementary material is added to IFRS 11 on other facts and circumstances it should be principles-based so that the application of IFRS 11 continues to require the use of judgement since, if accounting standards become more prescriptive and detailed, applying them to the specific features associated with complex joint arrangements is less likely to provide a faithful representation.